High speed rail report 'raises questions' say opponents

 A Department for Transport spokesman said: "We welcome the committee's report and note the support it shows for the need for a high-speed rail [HSR] network in Britain, and many of the proposals made in the government's consultation on HS2.

-"The report provides a useful contribution to the debate on HSR and echoes a number of the messages coming out from the responses to the public consultation."'Only option'
+"The report provides a useful contribution to the debate on HSR and echoes a number of the messages coming out from the responses to the public consultation."

 Chief executive of the Birmingham Chamber of Commerce, Jerry Blackett, said: "We are clear that HS2 is the 21st Century solution to our creaking Victorian infrastructure.